dannsam/xenko-docs/manual/graphics/lights-and-shadows/add-a-light.md

 # Add a light

-To add a light to a scene, add a [light component](xref:SiliconStudio.Xenko.Engine.LightComponent) component to an entity.
+To add a light to a scene, add a [light component](xref:SiliconStudio.Xenko.Engine.LightComponent) to an entity.

 1. Select the entity you want to be a light.